eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/is.md

 # #{page.title}

-The non-associating, binary infix `is` operator is used to test the type of a variable.
+The non-associating, binary infix `is` operator is used to test the type of an expression.

 ## Usage